Updated for April 2025

 3. Indicate if a center mark is permissible or not

-If your CNC turned part is longer than it is round, we may need to engage the tailstock inside the lathe to support the part on both ends instead of just one.
+If your CNC turned part is longer than it is round and is longer than 4 inches, we may need to engage the tailstock inside the lathe to support the part on both ends instead of just one.
 This technique creates a more rigid structure, allowing us to turn more features, hold tighter tolerances, and produce higher volumes faster.
 However, it does leave a small center mark behind where the tailstock enters the part.

-The center mark may or may not be a problem depending on the part, but this determination is ultimately the customer’s to make.
+The center mark may or may not be a problem depending on the part, but this determination is ultimately up to the customer.
 If it’s not permissible, we’ll need to complete an additional operation to remove it, which will affect cost and lead time.

 Be sure to let us know up front whether a center mark is permissible or not so we know how to proceed.